fkztw/hor2vec/README.md

 usage: hor2vec [-h] [-s SEP] [-ld {l2r,r2l}] [-wd {t2b,b2t}] [-nr] [input]

 positional arguments:
-  input                 The file contains pure text to be re-arranged.
-If not
+  input                 The file contains horizontal pure text to be changed
-                        been given in the command, will use the stdin as
+                        to vertical.
+If not been given in the command, will
-                        input.
+                        use the stdin as input.

 optional arguments:
   -h, --help            show this help message and exit